 The use of hybrid cameras for shooting video has been mainstream for a number of years.
 It seems like employers of still photographers are expecting them to shoot video as well as stills.
 Handheld gimbals are getting as common as camera bags in a photographers toolkit.
 One of the most popular is the DJI Ronin-S gimbal.

-The Ronin-S is great but I was missing the ability to monitor my work with the Atomos Ninja V monitor-recorder that I’ve been using.
+The Ronin-S is great but is missing the ability to use a monitor such as the Atomos Ninja V monitor-recorder that is so popular these days.
 The Ninja V is great to work with and it makes it so much easier to shoot and edit videos.